nagarjunvinukonda/Behaviour-Planning-for-Autonomous-Vehicles/README.md

 # Behaviour-Planning-for-Autonomous-Vehicles
 The research consists of 3 Models we worked.
 Model-1, Model-2, Model-3.
-This repo consists of Model-2 which still need to beadded with Lane change planner.
+This repo consists of Model-2 which need to be updated with Lane change planner.

 The cost libraries are for relative velocities, Gap error and  Clear distance.